FiXato/Plexodus-Tools/activity_data_structure.md

   }
 ```

+*(NOTE: This Ruby structure has not been kept up to date; for now it's merely still here as illustration/clarification)*

 ## Flat Representation of all possible JSON keys for Activity posts

 What follows is a list of all _*possible*_ JSON keys encountered after analysing a complete archive of 2145 Google+ Stream posts from 2011-06-30 till 2019-03-07:

 ```

 activityId
 album
 album.media